bassarisse/google-spreadsheet-to-json/README.md

   -b, --beautify               Beautify final JSON
-  -s, --credentials <s>        Service Account credentials JSON data or file path -t, --token <token>          Auth token acquired externally -y, --tokentype <tokentype>  Type of the informed token (defaults to Bearer) -w, --worksheet <n>          Worksheet index or title (defaults to first worksheet, can be repeated) -a, --all-worksheets         Return all worksheets (worksheet option is ignored) -c, --hash <column>          Column to hash the final object -m, --property-mode <mode>   How to handle property names: "camel" (default), "pascal", "nospace" or "none" -i, --vertical               Use the first column as header -l, --list-only              Just list the values in arrays -0, --include-header         Include header when using "list-only" option --ignore-col <n>             Column name (Excel-like labels) to be ignored (can be repeated, number are also supported) --ignore-row <n>             Row number to be ignored (can be repeated)
+  -s, --credentials <s>        Service Account credentials JSON data or file path -t, --token <token>          Auth token acquired externally -y, --tokentype <tokentype>  Type of the informed token (defaults to "Bearer") -w, --worksheet <n>          Worksheet index (zero-based) or title (defaults to first worksheet, can be repeated) -a, --all-worksheets         Return all worksheets (worksheet option is ignored) -c, --hash <column>          Column to hash the final object -m, --property-mode <mode>   How to handle property names: "camel" (default), "pascal", "nospace" or "none" -i, --vertical               Use the first column as header -l, --list-only              Just list the values in arrays -0, --include-header         Include header when using "list-only" option --header-start <n>           Header start line (auto-detected by default) --header-size <n>            Header lines quantity (defaults to 1) --ignore-col <n>             Column name (Excel-like labels) to be ignored (can be repeated, number are also supported) --ignore-row <n>             Row number to be ignored (can be repeated)
 ```